Pitt overcomes 3 turnovers, beats Georgia Tech 20-10

 Pitt (6-3, 3-2 Atlantic Coast Conference) held Georgia Tech (2-6, 1-4) to 194 yards.

+Pitt led 17-10 when Georgia Tech drove for a potential tying score in the third quarter.

-The Pitt defense stopped the Yellow Jackets inches short of a potential tying touchdown late in the third quarter.
-Quarterback Lucas Johnson fumbled at the goal line when hit by Kylan Johnson.
-Cam Bright returned the fumble recovery 79 yards.
+Johnson’s hit on Georgia Tech quarterback Lucas Johnson stopped the Yellow Jackets inches short of the goal line, forcing the fumble.
+Cam Bright returned the recovery 79 yards.

+“I saw an open lane in front of me, so I just tried to scoop and score,” Bright said.

-The return set up Alex Kessman’s 48-yard field goal on the first play of the fourth quarter for a 20-10 lead.
+The play set up Alex Kessman’s 49-yard field goal.
+Instead of a tie, Pitt led by 10 points.

+“It was a game-changer,” said Kylan Johnson, who said he was fine after suffering what he described as a shoulder stinger on the big hit.
+Lucas Johnson also was shaken up on the play.

+Kenny Pickett threw for 204 yards with a touchdown and two interceptions and Vincent Davis had a 61-yard touchdown run on a wildcat play.

-Davis took a wildcat snap, ran through the middle of the line and made one cut to his left before finding open field for a 61-yard touchdown run to give Pitt a 10-0 lead in the first quarter.
+Davis ran through the middle of the line and made one cut to his left before finding open field for a 61-yard touchdown run to give Pitt a 10-0 lead in the first quarter.

 Pickett’s 21-yard touchdown pass to Shocky Jacques-Louis in the second quarter stretched the halftime lead to 17-7.

-The Panthers committed three first-half turnovers.
-Pickett threw two interceptions in the half, including one off the hands of tight end Nakia Griffin-Stewart that was caught by Yellow Jackets safety Tariq Carpenter.

 In the first quarter, safety Juanyeh Thomas cut in front of Maurice Ffrench for Georgia Tech’s first interception.
+Pickett’ pass off the hands of tight end Nakia Griffin-Stewart was intercepted by Tariq Carpenter later in the first quarter.

 Georgia Tech couldn’t convert either interception into points but quickly capitalized when Ffrench’s fumble, forced by linebacker David Curry, was recovered by Jordan Domineck.
 On the next play, James Graham threw a 51-yard touchdown pass to Ahmarean Brown.

-After Graham completed only 2 of 9 passes for 54 yards in the first half, coach Geoff Collins started Johnson at quarterback in the second half.
-Johnson was escorted to the locker room following the big hit on his fumble at the goal line.
+After Graham completed only 2 of 9 passes for 54 yards in the first half, coach Geoff Collins started Lucas Johnson at quarterback in the second half.
+Graham returned after Johnson was escorted to the locker room following the big hit on his fumble at the goal line.

+“Obviously, we would want to have that play back,” Collins said, adding there were other key plays “when you’re talking about a game with that small margin for error.”

+Pitt: The Panthers rebounded from last week’s loss to Miami, finding a way to win with defense despite the turnovers and other blemishes.
+Pitt struggled on special teams, including a questionable decision by Ffrench to field a kickoff near the sideline at the 7.

 Georgia Tech’s Jerry Howard blocked Kirk Christodoulou’s punt on Pitt’s first possession of the second half.
 The Yellow Jackets recovered at the Pitt 12, setting up a 30-yard field goal by Brenton King that cut the Panthers’ lead to seven points.

 Pitt sophomore running back Todd Sibley, the team’s second-leading rusher, was held out with an undisclosed injury.

-Pitt: The Panthers rebounded from last week’s loss to Miami and remain in position to contend for a second straight Coastal Division title and trip to the ACC championship game.
-There were blemishes in the win as Pitt struggled with mistakes.
-In addition to the turnovers, Pitt struggled on special teams.
-The Panthers had a punt blocked and Ffrench made a questionable decision to field a kickoff near the sideline at the 7.

-Georgia Tech: The Yellow Jackets showed why they rank last in the ACC in scoring.
-The two quarterbacks combined to complete only 8 of 21 passes for 108 yards.
-Graham, a redshirt freshman, made an ill-advised deep pass in the fourth quarter that was intercepted by Paris Ford.
-After running for 141 yards in a win at Miami two weeks ago, Jordan Mason had 15 carries for 56 yards.
+Narduzzi said free safety Damar Hamlin, also held out, could have played if needed.

 UP NEXT